Skip to content

 To get an overview on all available options, consult the

 Configuration of system (installation) specific settings, e.g., the available locales and many more options.
-The settings that typically change from test to production environment where factored out since OpenCms 11 in the the opencms-sites.xml and opencms-scheduler.xml.
+The settings that typically change from test to production environment were factored out since OpenCms 11 in the the opencms-sites.xml and opencms-scheduler.xml.

 To get an overview on all available options, consult the